How to Make the Knit Moss Stitch

 Frequently Asked Questions about the Knit Moss Stitch

-Does the knit moss stitch pattern lay flat or tend to curl?
+Does the knit moss stitch pattern lie flat or tend to curl?

-This is a great pattern if you want a fabric that will lay flat.
+This is a great pattern if you want a fabric that will lie flat.
 It is also easy to block.

 Is this stitch reversible?

-Yes, the right side or public side looks exactly as the wrong side so it is perfect for articles where you’d want both sides to show as in a blanket.
+Yes, the right side or public side looks exactly like the wrong side, so it is perfect for articles where you’d want both sides to show, as in a blanket.

-How does the American Moss Stitch Different from the Moss Stitch in the U.K.
+How does the American Moss Stitch differ from the Moss Stitch in the U.K?

 What Can you Make with the Knit Moss Stitch?